Face Reconstruction Surgery By Dr. Jaibaji

 Dental injuries can be treated with a variety of wiring or bonding techniques.
 If a tooth has been cleanly knocked out, re-implantation may be possible.

-After Facial Reconstruction in La Jolla
+After Facial Reconstruction

 Recovery times will depend on the extent and complexity of your procedures.
 It is realistic to anticipate a moderate amount of swelling and bruising in the treatment area, which may take several weeks to fully resolve.
 Your surgeon will provide you with specific aftercare instructions and may prescribe pain medication to manage your discomfort.
 Normal activities may be restricted for several weeks.